 Robotic tones will not work with customers.
-They can sense it when a support rep is providing a live experience or simply reading a script.
+They can sense it when a support agent is providing a live experience or simply reading a script.
 Although they might not tell you, they can quickly lose interest in the conversation.

-Customer service scripts are handy, but relying too much on them may give your agents the ability to carry a natural conversation.
+Customer service scripts are handy, but relying too much on them may not give your agents the ability to carry a natural conversation.
 They might struggle to keep the conversation alive and going during face-to-face interactions.

 Customer support reps who are passionate may feel that scripts prevent them from modifying the conversation with customers.
 This, in turn, would prevent them from creating a stronger connection with the customers.
 Hence the lack of flexibility arises.

-How to Overcome this?
+How to Overcome This?

 Positive customer service scripting is designing a customer service script to limit customer frustration and steer the conversation towards a solution rather than fixating on the problem.
-Positive scripting can be used to help customers and guide them towards the desired outcome.
+Positive scripting can be used to help customers and guide them toward the desired outcome.
 For instance, support reps can use positive words to persuade customers into buying more products and services from the brand.
 Here are some best practices for positive scripting.

 Positive customer service phrases can create magic.
-You just need to know what to use when.
-You can enhance customer engagement, reduce overall churn rate, and increase customer satisfaction rate, simply by using the correct phrases.
+You just need to know what to use and when.
+You can enhance customer engagement, reduce the overall churn rate, and increase customer satisfaction rate, simply by using the correct phrases.
 Exciting, right?

 Words have the potential to destroy as much as they can empower.
 With the flash of the word “NO,” the human brain releases stress-producing hormones and neurotransmitters.
 Yes, customers do not appreciate the use of negative phrases while interacting with a customer service rep.

 You must avoid using non-affirmative words during chat conversations, or it will end up being the last conversation.
 Additionally, negative words may sound rude and worsen the customer experience.
-Or worse, you might lose potential customers, and a negative word of mouth might further reflect negatively on your brand.
+Or worse, you might lose potential customers, and negative word of mouth might further reflect negatively on your brand.

 More or less, just avoid saying “NO.” Even if you can afford to say no, do it affirmatively by using positive words.
 You can suggest other resources instead of saying no.